JuliaStarstriker/Assignment4V25/README.md

 Objectives

-• Use serialization to store and load data in different ways using text files, and serialization in Json and XML formats.
+• Use serialization to store and load data in different ways using text files, and serialization in Json and XML formats

-• Handle exceptions.
+• Handle exceptions

-• Improve the graphical user interface with men.
+• Improve the graphical user interface with men

 Description